7 min read · Hardie

 Key takeaways

-- Class A non-combustible shingle pattern in fiber cement
+- Class A non-combustible cedar-look shingle in straight-edge or staggered-edge patterns

 FAQ